- Summary

 h.)
 Remediation of Academic Deficiencies

-It is strongly recommended that any student with withdrawn or failing grades register for the same course(s) in the subsequent quarter or course session to improve his/her academic performance.
+It is strongly recommended that any student with withdrawn or failing grades register for the same course(s) in the subsequent quarter or course session to improve their academic performance.

 i.)
 Transfer Credits